A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Graph Clustering with Doubled Adjacency Spectral Embedding

+In this section, we present consistency results for both general networks generated under the SBM, and the special case of core-periphery networks.
+Our approach to establish consistency of misclustering using DASE follows a similar strategy to \cite{sussman2012consistent}, in which we first consider the properties of $\tilde{A}\tilde{A}^\top$, from which results from spectral theory allow us to quantify the behaviour of the singular values of $\tilde{A}$ and therefore the embedding.
+This is then used to quantify the misclustering rate using DASE within a clustering algorithm.

+For the results in this section, we initially focus on the directed network setting; we provide a treatment of undirected networks as a corollary to the main consistency result.

-\begin{theorem} Under the directed condition in Section \ref{sec:notations} and Assumptions ~\ref{assum:1}, ~\ref{assum:2} and ~\ref{assum:3} , suppose that the number of blocks $K$ and the latent vector dimension $d$ are known.
-Let $\hat{\tau}^{(N)}: V \mapsto \{ 1, \dots, K \}$ be the estimated block assignment obtained by clustering the rows of $\tilde{W}$ where $\tilde{W}=[\tilde{U}|\tilde{V}]$, satisfying Equation ~(\ref{eq:clust}).
+\begin{theorem} Assume that the graph under consideration is directed, and that Assumptions \ref{assum:1}, \ref{assum:2} and \ref{assum:3} in Section \ref{sec:notations} hold.
+Suppose also that the number of blocks $K$ and the latent vector dimension $d$ are known.
+Let $\hat{\theta}^{(N)}: \mathcal{V} \mapsto \{ 1, \dots, K \}$ be the estimated block assignment obtained by clustering the rows of $\tilde{W}^{(N)}=[\tilde{U}^{(N)}|\tilde{V}^{(N)}]$, satisfying Equation~(\ref{eq:clust}) for each $N$.
 Let $H_K$ denote the set of permutations of $[K]$.
-Then, with probability at least $1-2N^{-2}$, we have
+Then, with probability at least $1-4N^{-2}$,

 \end{theorem}